“Zika is a major emerging viral infectious disease problem that has no simple or easy solution.”

 What are The Symptoms of the Virus?

-Obviously a great concern to the continental U.S. would be a broader spread of Zika and a larger impact on pregnant women here.
+A great concern to the continental US would be a broader spread of Zika and a larger impact on pregnant women here.
 Of additional concern is another species of Aedes which could potentially harbor the Zika virus: A. albopictus.
-This species has a much larger geographic range throughout most of the U.S.
+This species has a much larger geographic range throughout most of the US.

 Learn more about the basic elements of germ theory with bacteria